Japan's fairytale hobbit homes

 Jikka is a house made up of five huts dreamed up by Nobuko Suma and Sachiko Fujioka, who plan to live the rest of their lives there.
 Credit: Takumi Ota

 "Considering we were like-minded and had worked together in the past, we started talking about how our two families could help each other out and care for the elderly."
-In 2014, they commissioned Nobuko's son, the Tokyo-based architect Issei Suma to build them a multi-purpose home, with architectural quirks to help them live out their days in style.
+In 2014, they commissioned Nobuko's son, the Tokyo-based architect Issei Suma, to build them a multi-purpose home, with architectural quirks to help them live out their days in style.

 Old friends